junxit/us-congress-bills-119/metadata.md

 - 2025-01-09 — Introduced in House
 - 2025-01-09 — Referred to the Committee on Natural Resources, and in addition to the Committee on Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2025-01-09 — Referred to the Committee on Natural Resources, and in addition to the Committee on Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2025-02-12 — Committee Consideration and Mark-up Session Held
+- 2025-02-12 — Ordered to be Reported in the Nature of a Substitute by the Yeas and Nays: 22 - 16.
+- 2025-02-14 — Referred to the Subcommittee on Conservation, Research, and Biotechnology.
+- 2025-11-25 — Committee on Agriculture discharged.
+- 2025-11-25 — Committee on Agriculture discharged.
+- 2025-11-25 — Placed on the Union Calendar, Calendar No. 334.
+- 2025-11-25 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+119-384, Part I.
+- 2025-11-25 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+119-384, Part I.